josephsasaki/media-polarisation/architecture/Lambda/README.md

 - Scraper Lambdas - scrapes RSS feed and uploads analysis to RDS.
 - Email Lambda - emails a daily report to recipients.

 The required roles along with trust and permission policies are also defined.
-The trust policy allows any Lambda to take on the role and the permission allow these lambdas to create and write to CloudWatch logs.
+The trust policy allows any Lambda to take on the role and the permissions allow these lambdas to create and write to CloudWatch logs.

 - `main.tf`: The main Terraform script to define and create the Lambda functions and their associated roles.
 - `variables.tf`: A file that defines the variables used in the Terraform configuration.